+Also product discovery.
 The process by which product teams and stakeholders collaborate to establish a clear vision of the product and its functionalities.
 This occurs at the very beginning of a project before a single line of code has been written.
 To learn more about Product Inception, check out our series of posts that delve into the topic.

 Member of a Scrum team who is in charge of maximizing the customer's value perception.
 They achieve this by ensuring the team is aligned with all product needs expressed through user stories and by prioritizing them in the Product Backlog so customers receive what they want most early in the value-creation process.